-Overall, what the research also shows is that the benefits of consuming olive oil are also based on consistent intake.
+Overall, what the research also shows is that the benefits of consuming olive oil are based on consistent intake.

 How To Use More Olive Oil?

 - Make your own salad dressings with olive oil – to tell you the truth, I’m often lazy and just pour the olive oil and vinegar straight over the salad.
-I use either apple cider or balsamic vinegar.
+I use either apple cider vinegar or balsamic vinegar.

 - Make a basil pesto – one of my favorites and filled with olive oil.